ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 2pm, then a chance of showers and thunderstorms between 2pm and 3pm, then a slight
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 3pm, then a slight chance of showers and thunderstorms between 3pm and 5pm.
+Partly
-         chance of showers and thunderstorms between 3pm and 5pm.
-Partly sunny.
+         sunny.
 High near 69, with temperatures falling to around 62 in the afternoon.
-West wind 20 to 23 mph, with gusts as high as 32 mph.
-Chance of precipitation is 40%.<br></div>
+West wind around 23 mph, with gusts as high as 32 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">